lanl/dfnWorks/internal/Documentation/sphinx-docs/source/tutorial.rst

 **Before executing dfnWorks,** the following paths must be set:

-- DFNWORKS_PATH: the dfnWorks-Version2.0 repository folder
+- dfnWorks_PATH: the dfnWorks-Version2.0 repository folder
 - PETSC_DIR and PETSC_ARCH: PETSC environmental variables
 - PFLOTRAN_DIR: The PFLOTRAN directory
 - python_dfn: The location of the Python distribution to use